Nick-Oyk/maybank-frontend-assessment/README.md

 Upon opening the page you will be able to access the search bar as well as list of search histories and favourites.

 For no hassle of setup, the demo can be viewed here, [https://maybank-frontend-assessment-two.vercel.app/](https://maybank-frontend-assessment-two.vercel.app/).
+Please do ensure that the backend development server is running locally to ensure that the application is running as intended.